 Dr. Tom Horvath, founder of Practical Recovery, is an internationally recognized expert on addiction treatment.
 He has been president of SMART Recovery for 18 of its 20 years.

-Practice Areas: Competence Issues, Diversity and Wellness, Ethics, Mental Health & Substance Abuse, Professional Conduct, Professionalism, Substance Abuse
+Practice Areas: Diversity and Wellness, Ethics, Mental Health & Substance Abuse, Prevention & Detection Competence, Professional Conduct, Professionalism, Substance Abuse

 Course Expiration: 03/08/2026